QuentinRa/blog.quentinra.dev/maths/numerical-analysis/direct/triangular.md

 * **Complexity**

-This is a GAUSS elimination, starting in the row-echelon form, so we still have a complexity of $n^3$ operations (it's $\frac{n^3 (n - 1)^2}{4})$.
+This is a GAUSS elimination, starting in the row-echelon form, so we have a complexity lesser than $O(n^3)$.
+In fact, we have $O(\frac{n^3}{4})$.

 <hr class="sr">

 ## Process

 It's quite easy to solve.
 The first line or the last line is like $x = 5$ (lower triangular) or $t = 7$ (upper triangular).
-All you have to do is to go up or down and replace the variables by their values.
+All you have to do is to go up or down and replace the variables with their values.
 You only have one variable in each equation, and this is why I told you that it was easy.

 <hr class="sl">